IvaLIU727/Ecommerce_Project_Analytics_dbt/README.md

 I can combine analytical thinking with clear storytelling — turning complex data into decisions that actually make sense to people.

-If you're working on something interesting in FinTech, digital products or data — let's connect.

 📝 Connect with me on www.linkedin.com/in/ivaliu0727